 the internship and to restate your enthusiasm for the company.
 Adapt

 this example of an internship interview thank you letter

 If you have not heard back from the employer within a reasonable time it is advisable to follow up.
 This sample follow up email can be used for when the employer has not got back to you.

-Surveys indicate that the average hourly wage for an intern at the bachelor's degree level in the last year was $16.26 in the USA.
 Although there is ongoing debate about unpaid internships, a number of companies, typically in the arts area, do not pay their interns.
-However, importantly, research shows that more than 60% of interns in America are eventually offered full-time positions.
+However, importantly, research shows that more than 60% of interns are eventually offered full-time positions.